FLOW2090/Robotic-with-RL/README.md

 ## Introduction

 An RL course project of Tsinghua University, 2024 fall.
 We try to apply what we learnt in class into practice, which is probably just a toy example.
-Based on Webots simulation platform and Python, we attempt to teach an NAO robot to walk even to kick football.
-We plan to try AC and PPO algorithm taught in class combined with DRL.
+Based on Webots simulation platform and Python, we attempt to teach an NAO robot to walk.
+We implemented REINFORCE, AC, PPO and DDPG algorithm taught in class combined with DRL.
+We got relatively descent result using PPO, which makes the robot to walk some distance.
+Though pretty much time spent in hyperparameters finetuning and reward design, it's still not enough to get such a satisfying outcome.
+However we learnt a lot when trying all these things in practice.

 ## Members